Merc With A Movie: The 16-Year Odyssey of the "Deadpool" Film

 9. Punisher “Circle of Blood”

 This was the mini-series that got Punisher his own series!
-Steven Grant and Mike Zeck were the creative team (with some assists on art towards the end).
+Steven Grant, Mike Zeck and John Beatty were the creative team (with some assists on art towards the end).

 8. Punisher Max “Up is Down, Black is White”